• Skip to primary navigation

 Instructions

-• In a pot filled with water, bring to boil.
+• In a large pot filled with enough water, bring to boil on high heat.
 Add bean sprouts and blanch for no more than 60 seconds.
 Strain immediately.

-• Rinse the cooked bean sprouts under cold water until no longer warm.
-Strain as much as the water as you can.
+• Rinse the cooked bean sprouts under cold running water until they come to room temperature.
+Strain as much as the excess water as you can.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!